xibalbas/Wordpress_on_Docker/README.md

 Finally
 #### * Note :

-Remember that port 80 must be Free . if you have installed Apache , ngninx , or , httpd you must stop these service
+* Remember that port 80 must be Free . if you have installed Apache , ngninx , or , httpd you must stop these service

+* you can change your DataBase Password From .yml file